chetanmeh/meta64/docs/bugs-and-todos.md

 # TODO
-* Make binary attachments all based on properties of the node it's attached to.
-Not a subnode.
-The subnode idea has many disadvantages.
-* Need properties display to sort properties alphabetically, with the exception of always leaving 'content' property at the top (and maybe just not put content in the properties table?...but maybe above it)
-* Need to format dates.
-Still using the silly default string formatter!
-LOL.
 * Need menu item that will display anonymous home page to a user who is logged in.
 * Need to be able to block simultaneous requests from user, for example, clicking the same button twice in a row, before the first request completes.
 I haven't checked how JQuery handles simultaneous requests, and spring is definitely not thread-safe on the session yet, until I add that.
 So app is not ready for production until this work is done.
 * Need some kind of progress indication of any long running processes (like an export) happening on the server.